 For the intermediate to advanced rider.
 This is usually one of the most exciting and challenging clinics we offer.
 During our trail riding clinic you will learn proper mulemanship on the trail and learn how to get along and ride your mule to the best of both your abilities.
 We help you to build confidence in yourself and your mule by advancing from basic to extreme obstacles at your comfort and skill level.
 We usually select areas that are very beautiful and secluded.
 A great class to learn and ride and enjoy your time.

 ***We are excited to announce that we will be adding a new class to our clinics in 2019!
 Foundation Mulemanship will focus on mules that are still green enough in their progression that a lot of groundwork is necessary.
 In addition to this new class, Mulemanship 1, will no longer have groundwork as part of the curriculum (unless Ty feels that it is necessary for the mule or rider).
 We will also be adding more exercises to Mulemanship 1 to fill the gap between Mulemanship 1 and Mulemanship 2.
-Our Mulemanship 2 classes will also be undergoing a few changes and more advanced exercises, moves, maneuvers, and obstacles will be in place.
-Stay tuned and be looking for the updated class descriptions in the near future!
+Our Mulemanship 2 classes will also be undergoing a few changes and more advanced exercises, moves, maneuvers, will be in place.
+Check out the new class descriptions below.
 Thank you for the continued support you all give us in our clinics.

 Sincerely, TS Mules